 Eight Home Remedies for DIY (Do It Yourself) Cat Care

-Many cat owners want home remedies to help care for simple problems their cat may have.
-Many cat parents prefer do-it-yourself (DIY) solutions over running to their veterinarian for simple cat problems.
+Many cat owners want home remedies to help care for everyday problems and would prefer do-it-yourself (DIY) solutions over running to their veterinarian.

-Fancy brand-name drugs and their generic equivalents are great, but sometimes little works quite as well as a simple home remedy for your cat.
-Every veterinarian has his or her favorites DIY home remedies they have accumulated over the years of practice.
+Fancy brand-name drugs and their generic equivalents are great, but sometimes, nothing works quite as well as a simple home remedy for your cat.

 Got fleas?
-Want a solution that complements your standard medicated flea regimen without all the toxins your standard bug service lays down?
+Want a solution that complements your standard medicated flea regimen?
 Try sprinkling Borax powder on your floors and vacuuming up the excess.

-This laundry detergent works wonders on fleas by poking holes in their crunchy insect exoskeletons and effectively dehydrating them – without hurting your cats should they manage to get into it.
+This laundry detergent works wonders on fleas by poking holes in their crunchy insect exoskeletons and effectively dehydrating them – without hurting your cat should they manage to get into it.

 #3 Dawn

-When cat wounds and swellings inevitably arise, Epsom salts are almost always helpful.
+When cat wounds and swelling inevitably arise, epsom salts are almost always a good solution.
 That is, as long as your cat will sit still while you apply wet soaks to the affected area.

 Epsom salt soaks and hot packs are almost always a great adjunct to antibiotics and surgical attention.
 Sometimes they can even do the job on their own – just don’t skip the step where you ask your vet whether it’s a good idea or not.